miromannino/miromannino/README.md

-I am a Full-Stack Senior Software Engineer from Italy, living in UAE.
+I am a Full-Stack Senior Software Engineer from Italy, living in Dubai.

-I have collaborated on projects with the UAE Space Agency and UAE Ministry of Health.
-I also worked for New York University, publishing several scientific papers, some of which received awards.
-In Italy, I worked for CRIF, recognized globally as a leading AI decisioning platform provider.

-I have created personal projects with over 2 million users, an app with over 150,000 downloads, and open-source projects used by hundreds of thousands of websites.

-Originally from Italy, I earned my MS and BS from the University of Bologna.
+I started coding at age 11 and never stopped.
+I earned both my Bachelor's and Master's degrees from the University of Bologna with top honors, equivalent to a 4.0 GPA, despite working part-time to support my studies.

+I've worked across the private, academic, and public sectors—ranging from a financial system used by the Italian credit bureau, to award-winning research at New York University, and collaborations on national projects in the UAE, including the Space Agency and Ministry of Health.
+I currently lead development of a real-time data processing and visualization application.

+Privately, I've built both open-source tools and independent apps.
+Justified Gallery was adopted by hundreds of thousands of websites, including 500px.
+Others include Ruzzle Solver that reached around two million users and an Android game with over 150,000 downloads.
 <br/>

-A more complete list of my projects: <a href="https://miromannino.com/portfolio/">https://miromannino.com/portfolio/</a>
+Here on GitHub you can find my open source personal projects, with a more complete list at <a href="https://miromannino.com/portfolio/">https://miromannino.com/portfolio/</a>

 <br/>